tonybebawy/Iris-Classifier-KNN/README.md

-# Iris Perceptron
+# Iris Classifier using K-Nearest Neighbor
-A machine learning model that classifies iris species using the K-nearest neighbour algorithm (84.4% accuracy)
+A machine learning model that classifies iris species using the K-nearest neighbour algorithm (97.8% accuracy)

 ## Getting started
 Clone the repository and run main.py